Pavel (band)

 Pavel is a Croatian rock band composed of eight members: Aljoša Šerić, Antonia Matković, Jurica Hotko, Toni Tkalec, Mario Radan, Stipe Mađor, Dean Melki and Filip Hrelja.
 The group signed a joint record deal with Dallas Records, after forming in 2006.
 Later in 2007, the group released their debut studio album, Pavel.

+The band was among the participants of Dora 2024, the Croatian selection for the Eurovision Song Contest 2024, with the song "Do mjeseca"; they advanced from their semi-final on 22 February 2024.